 What Are Trackables?

 aka: “Travel Bugs” A trackable is a sort of physical geocaching “game piece.”
 You will often find them in geocaches.
 Each Trackable is etched with a unique code that can be used to log its movements on Geocaching.com as it travels in the real world.
 Some of these items have traveled hundreds of thousands of miles thanks to geocachers who move them from cache to cache!

-They can be coins, dog tag types or connected to a certain item like a key chain, or small stuffed animal, etc. These are our favorites.
-Because we traveled so much in the military we loved to take them from one state and move them to another.
+They can be coins, dog tag types, or connected to a particular item like a key chain, small stuffed animal, etc. These are our favorites.
+Because we traveled so much in the military, we loved to take them from one state and move them to another.